saku-kaarakainen/iceye-home-work/README.md

 #### Why DDD?

 - It keeps code clean and makes app scale easier.
 It's not perfect, and even a bit overkill for small application like this, but the purpose is to demonstrate my abilities to use DDD.
+DDD allows to add/remove domains easily.
+It also causes that changes in a domain, will most likely have minimal or no effect on other domains.

 #### Why configs are stored in json?